 Set reminders and alerts

-Setting reminders and alerts for upcoming meetings is essential for ensuring that you are always aware of your commitments and can prepare accordingly.
-By using a calendar app, setting notifications on your phone, or establishing email reminders, you can ensure that you are always informed about upcoming meetings and can make necessary arrangements to attend.
+Setting reminders and alerts for upcoming meetings is essential for guaranteeing that you are always aware of your commitments and can prepare accordingly.
+By using a calendar app, setting notifications on your phone, or establishing email reminders, you can guarantee that you are always informed about upcoming meetings and can make necessary arrangements to attend.

 Establishing reminders and alerts is a simple yet effective way to prevent missed meetings and demonstrate your commitment to punctuality and professionalism.